-The Company holds interest rate swaps for risk management purposes which are designated in cash flow hedging relationships.
-The interest rate swaps have floating legs that are indexed to LIBOR.
+The Company holds interest rate swaps for risk management purposes that are designated in cash flow hedging relationships.
+The interest rate swaps have floating legs that are indexed to USD LIBOR.
 The Company's derivative instruments are governed by contracts based on the International Swaps and Derivatives Association (ISDA)'s master agreements.
-ISDA is currently reviewing its standardised contracts in the light of IBOR reform.
-When ISDA has completed its review, the Company expects to negotiate the inclusion of new fall-back clauses with its derivative counterparties.
-No derivative instruments have been modified as at 31 March 2021.
+As the interest rate swaps are going to be settled before the anticipated cessation dates of the respective rates, such USD LIBOR indexed exposures will not need to be amended as a result of interest rate benchmark reform.